 \section{Conclusion}

-Paired data arise naturally in a variety of applications.
-In many contemporary datasets, the number of measurements is often comparable to or even larger than the number of pairs.
-We propose new non-parametric tests for paired data upon a graph-based two-sample testing framework.
-Since all existing graph-based tests are inapplicable for paired data due to the dependent paired observations, we propose to use the {paired-comparison permutation null distribution} and develop three statistics $Z_m$, $Z_s$ and $Z_g$ inspired by the existing graph-based tests.
-The statistics $Z_m$ and $Z_s$ are effective for the location and scale alternatives, respectively.
-The statistic $Z_g$ works for broader situations and it performs well under location and/or scale alternatives.
-Under the paired-comparison permutation null, the asymptotic distributions of the three statistics are also derived.
-The approximate $p$-values based on the asymptotic results are reasonably accurate to the permutation $p$-values under finite samples, making these tests fast applicable in practice.
+Paired data commonly arise in numerous scenarios, including independent paired data from pair matching and non-independent paired data from paired designs.
+In many modern datasets, the number of measurements is often comparable to, or even larger than, the number of pairs.
+We propose a new non-parametric test for paired data using a graph-based two-sample testing framework.
+Because existing graph-based tests do not fully consider the paired structure and may underperform in some settings, we introduce the paired-comparison permutation null distribution and develop the statistic $D$.
+Our numerical experiments—both in simulations and in real applications—demonstrate that $D$ performs effectively for assessing covariate balance in pair matching and for testing non-independent paired data.
+It exhibits high power across a wide variety of settings, including shape, location, and/or scale alternatives.
+Under the paired-comparison permutation null distribution, we also derive the asymptotic distribution of our new statistic $D$.

-As one advantage inherited from the graph-based tests, the proposed tests can also be applied to multi-type complex data, such as non-Euclidean data, as long as a reasonable distance can be defined over the observations.
+As an advantage inherited from graph-based tests, the proposed method can also be applied to multi-type complex data, such as non-Euclidean data, provided a suitable distance metric can be defined on the observations.